SirDarquan/h5webstorage/README.md

 is injected.
-Normally this would mean importing two items from the library and placing them both in the providers array which you can do if you want to but to simplify this common scenario, the `LOCAL_STORAGE_PORVIDER` was created which does this job for you and it's loaded as part of the `BROWSER_STORAGE_PROVIDERS`.
+Normally this would mean importing two items from the library and placing them both in the providers array which you can do if you want to but to simplify this common scenario, the `LOCAL_STORAGE_PORVIDER` was created which does this job for you.

 ### SessionStorage
 The `SessionStorage` object is just like the `LocalStorage` object except for using the native [sessionStorage][] object for backing.
-There is also a `SESSION_STORAGE_PROVIDER` to simplify registration, just like `LocalStorage` and it is also loaded with the `BROWSER_STORAGE_PROVIDERS`.
+There is also a `SESSION_STORAGE_PROVIDER` to simplify registration.

 ### @StorageProperty
 `StorageProperty` is a decorator used to simplifiy access to the stored values.